tossenxD/dotfiles/README.md

 **Hardware:** *amd-ucode, xf86-video-amdgpu*.
 For AMD GPU- and CPU-driver.

-**Windows manager:** *bspwm, sxhkd, xorg, xorg-xinit, dmenu*.
-A tilling-window environment, with keybinds and menu, for X.
+**Windows manager:** *bspwm, sxhkd, xorg, xorg-xinit, dmenu, polybar*.
+A tilling-window environment for X, with keybinds, a menu and a toolbar.

-**Functionality:** *neovim, rxvt-unicode, xsel*.
+**Functionality:** *neovim, rxvt-unicode, xsel, python*.
 The terminal emulator is urxvt which is configured by Xresources.
 NeoVim is the editor and comes with configurations including automatic installs/upgrades of plugins and three LaTeX plugins. xsel is used as clipboard tool primarily as a bridge between NeoVim and system clipboard.
+Also installs python.

 **Commandline utilities:** *mlocate, man-db, man-pages, ranger*.
 A file-explorer, locate-function and manuals.

-nitrogen firefox nautilus  screengrab zathura   python python-pip python2 python2-pip  xdotool
+**Graphical utilities:** *nitrogen, firefox, nautilus, screengrab, zathura*.
+Wallpaper setter, browser, file-explorer, screenshot utility and pdf-viewer.

+**Package managers:** *yay, python-pip*.
+And AUR helper and python package installer.
+Both are used for installing other packages.

+**Others:** *siji, ttf-unifont*.
+Both are used in the polybar configuration.

+# Notable configurations